adeeena/mikroagresszi-wiki-pages/CONTRIBUTING.md

 ## Development Setup

-To set up a development environment for Gender Utikalauz, follow the instructions in the [README](README.md) for installation and local development.
+To set up a development environment for Mikroagresszi Wiki, follow the instructions in the [README](README.md) for installation and local development.

 ## Submitting a Pull Request